marioroy/clearmod/README.md

 kernel-install linux-firmware lz4 make package-utils wget xz
 ```

 Enable `sched_autogroup_enabled`.
-This option (enabled in Fedora and Ubuntu)
+The knob optimizes the scheduler to isolate
-optimizes the scheduler to isolate aggressive CPU burners (like build jobs)
+aggressive CPU burners (like build jobs) from desktop applications.
+This is
-from desktop applications.
+enabled in Clear Desktop since 40820.

 ```bash
 sudo tee -a "/etc/clr-power-tweaks.conf" >/dev/null <<'EOF'